cloudflare/cloudflare-docs/content/workers/runtime-apis/tail-event.md

       - An internal error.
     - `exceededCpu`: The Worker invocation exceeded either its CPU limits.
     - `exceededMemory`: The Worker invocation exceeded memory limits.
-    - `scriptNotFound`: An internal error from difficulty retrieving the script.
+    - `scriptNotFound`: An internal error from difficulty retrieving the Worker script.
     - `canceled`: The worker invocation was canceled before it completed.
 Commonly because the client disconnected before a response could be sent.

 {{</definitions>}}